-Non-existent Drain Pan
+1. Drain Pan Is Installed

-If your water heater is in a finished basement or anywhere where leaking can cause damages, you must install a drain pan underneath it.
+If your water heater is in a finished basement or anywhere where leaking can cause damage, you must install a drain pan underneath it.
 However, according to the International Code Council (ICC), if the drain pan wasn’t previously installed, there’s no need to add one when you’re replacing it.
 However, if your existing water heater had a drain pan, it’s a violation not to include it when replacing your unit.

-No Sediment Trap
+2. Sediment Trap Is Installed

 Another code violation is skipping out on a sediment trap.
-A sediment trap prevents any debris in the gas line from getting in the gas valve of your water heater and damaging it.
+A sediment trap prevents any debris in the gas line from getting into the gas valve of your water heater and damaging it.
 The sediment trap should be installed downstream of the shutoff valve and as close to the inlet as practical.

 Because gas and propane water heaters release carbon monoxide (CO) while in use, it’s a code violation to place them in a prohibited area of your home.
 Some of these prohibited areas include: